synthetos/g2/README.md

 - **Active JSON comments** - i.e. JSON called from Gcode
   - Added `M100 ({...})` active comment.
 Currently only supports temperature setting command.
-The semantics of the temperature commands are experimental and will be changed in later releases.
   - Added `M101 ({...})` "wait-on-event" active comment.
 Currently only supports temperature wait command.
-The semantics of the temperature commands are experimental and will be changed in later releases.

 - **System and Communications**
   - Added `Linemode` communication protocol, and provide guidance to use linemode for much simpler and more reliable application-level flow control
   - Footer format has changed.
 Checksum is no longer supported and has been removed
   - Added `ENQ/ACK handshake`.
-If the host sends an ASCII ENQ (0x05) the board should respond with an ACK (0x06).
-This is provided to facilitate automated testing (See Github/Synthetos/tg_pytest)
+If the host sends an ASCII `ENQ (0x05)` the board should respond with an `ACK (0x06)`.
+This is provided to facilitate low-level communications startup and automated testing
   - Added `{fbs:n}` as a read-only parameter to report the git commit used during compilation
   - Added `{fbc:n}` as a read-only parameter to report the configuration file used during compilation
+  - Removed `{cv:n}` configuration version tag
-  - Exception reports now provide more information about the nature and location of the exception.
+  - Exception reports now provide more information about the nature and location of the exception
   - Changes to the Status Codes.
 See Status Codes wiki page or error.h
-  - Removed `{cv:n}` configuration version tag
   - Removed code for embedded tests.
 These were a holdover from the TinyGv8 codebase and were not functional in g2.
 The code is now removed from the project.

 - **Project Structure and Motate**
   - Motate underpinnings and project structure have changed significantly to support multiple processor architectures, boards, and machine configurations cleanly in the same project.
 If this affects you please read up on the wiki.

 - **NodeJS g2core Communcications Module**
   - A pre-release of the NodeJS g2core communications module that uses Linemode protocol is available here.
 This will be superseded with the official release

+- **Automated Regression Testing**
+  - A simple Python functional and regression test suite is available in Githup/Synthetos/tg_pytest.
+Please feel free to use and extend, but be aware that we are not offering much support for this.
+If you are familiar with Python and JSON the Readme should have everything you need.

 #### Known Issues